jeanguyomarch/pikalogy/README.md

 * Make sure terminology is installed (see download link above)
 * In the directory of the pikalogy theme
   * `make` to compile the Edje file
-  * `make play` to launch terminology with the pikalogy theme
   * `sudo make install` to install the files
   * `sudo make uninstall` to remove installed files
 * In terminology, right-click, select ‘‘Settings’’ then ‘‘Theme’’ and chose ‘‘pikalogy’’